PolarsDude/Kaggle/README.md

-# Contains notebooks for analyzing data and implementation of machine learning models using data from Kaggle.
+This repository contains notebooks for data analysis and the implementation of machine learning models using data from Kaggle.
+It is for learning new packages and frameworks.